sakibul-munna/Pace/README.md

+## Instal Node First
 You need to have node installed in your system.
 Here is the official link for node - https://nodejs.org/en

+## Run The Project
-Now, to run this project open up the terminal and run this comman,
+Now, to run this project open up the terminal and run this command,

-node index.js
+### node index.js